gravito/simpleservice/README.md

 This repo is created for this blog:

 It contains the Docker file for Simple Service app, and the Kubernetes resources used for deploying it in EKS Fargate.
+Kubernetes resources are in "Kubernetes" folder.

 # simple-service